 - 1 teaspoon freshly ground black pepper

-- 1 large fennel bulb (about 1 pound with stalks), trimmed, halved lengthwise, and then each half cut crosswise into 3 pieces
+- 1 large fennel bulb trimmed, halved lengthwise, and then each half cut crosswise into 3 pieces

 This turned out great.
 I would not have thought of pairing fennel with pork but it was great.
 The orange was also nice.
 The pork did exactly what it said and just fell apart, was tender, moist, juicy, and tasty.
 I let the roast rest (tented under foil) for 15 minutes and it held the juices very well.
 My children said, “Daddy, this is really good.
 What is it ?”
 It was easy to make and excellent.
 I did need to wash the fennel bulb well, but it turned out much better than I expected.
 I served it with spaetzle and acorn squash.

 Oh my, how I love dishes that cook themselves, dishes that you start hours in advance, then ignore until they’re ready.
 When I made the paste with the orange peel and fennel seeds, I was surprised by how much it reminded me of some Indian pastes I’ve used in the past — it must have been the fennel seeds smelling like fenugreek.
 The whole house smelled wonderful as the pork roasted and we were pretty hungry by the time we sat down to eat.
 The recipe turned out exactly as was written, the meat deliciously tender, the caramelized oranges and fennel providing the perfect foil to the pork.
 It actually smelled so good and had been so easy to cook that we were expecting to be let down by the taste, but it was a very well- balanced dish, the meat succulent, with enough juices to serve as an orangey, fennel-y sauce.
 (More Arabic than Indian at the end.)
 My guests were silent and fast-fingered, nods and glances silent approval of what was on their plates.
 We’ll be making this again.
 Very soon.